-Textbook(s):

-Strictly speaking, I will not follow any textbooks.
+Textbook(s): Strictly speaking, I will not follow any textbooks.
 Instead, I will teach from my personal notes, partially based on the following two books.
-For some of the topics listed below, I may advice you to consult materials from one of these books for background reading.
+For some of the topics, I may advise you to consult materials from one of these books for background reading.
 Furthermore, for some topics I may distribute lecture notes.
-If you want a reference book to use as a supplement, I have two solutions to suggest:
+If you want a reference book to use as a supplement, I have two suggestions: